virajbhutada/US-Healthcare-Analytics-PowerBI-Insights/README.md

 This project intricately analyzes the U.S. healthcare landscape from 2019 to 2020, offering profound insights into key facets of the industry.
 It is meticulously designed, with each page unfolding a different chapter, providing valuable learnings within the evolving healthcare narrative.
 Explore the heartbeat of healthcare, where every word is meticulously chosen for a meaningful journey.

+**Check out the interactive Power BI dashboard below to explore the insights and findings visually:**

 [![Power BI](https://img.shields.io/badge/Power%20BI-Viraj%20Bhutada-gold?logo=powerbi&style=flat&logoColor=white)](https://app.powerbi.com/links/x_BEXo8_4A?ctid=a2e8c89e-7534-4ccf-b1fa-00c12005cb9d&pbi_source=linkShare&bookmarkGuid=ef4fde42-5ed7-4a3a-b773-200d74946dec)

 ---